Passamaquoddy Bay Symphony Orchestra

 2017 Fall Concerts

-PBSO celebrates its 10th anniversary with its first Broadway Pops Concert!
-Concerts will be presented in Eastport on November 17, Machias on November 18, and Calais on November 19.
-Don’t miss PBSO’s performance of original scores from My Fair Lady, Gigi, Funny Girl, Carousel, Camelot, The Sound of Music, and A Connecticut Yankee.
+PBSO celebrated its 10th anniversary with its first Broadway Pops Concert!
+Concerts were in Eastport on November 17, Machias on November 18, and Calais on November 19.
+PBSO performed original scores from My Fair Lady, Gigi, Funny Girl, Carousel, Camelot, The Sound of Music, and A Connecticut Yankee.
 In addition, the concert featured soloist Gene Nichols playing Ponchelli’s Concerto for Euphonium.

 PBSO welcomes new musicians.
 All rehearsals are from 7:00 to 9:30 p.m. at Eastport Arts Center.
 The first two spring rehearsals are Thursday, April 5 and Monday, April 9.
 Carpooling is available.
 For more information about the rehearsal schedule or concerts, call June Gregory at 207-213-9145 or Lee-Anne Frost at 506-529-8278.

 In addition to EAC and its constituent groups, PBSO works cooperatively with other community organizations, such as the Calais Downtown Revitalization Coalition, The University of Maine at Machias, and local schools.